 Throughout this guide, we’ll share insights and best practices to eventually help you drive adoption within your organization.
 Here’s what you’ll be able to achieve in just a few simple steps:

 - Define project task stages for reporting and monitoring progress.

 - Define project lifecycle stages and workflows for better prioritizing efforts.

-- Define user settings & permissions within the portfolio workspace.
+- Define user settings & permissions within the portfolio Space.

 Defining Project Task Stages

 Before you get started with creating assignments and requesting for status updates from your team, let’s define first what are your progress definitions.
 The default stages in Proggio are – ‘To Do’ (0%), ‘In Review’ (25%), ‘In progress’ (50%), ‘Done’ (75%), ‘Closed’ (100%).

 You can choose to have different criteria names, percentages and even color scheme to fit your personal requirements.
 Note that (‘Excluding’ a status is mostly used when syncing a 3rd party application.
 If you’re using Proggio as a stand alone tool, you can ignore this option).
 To access, click Settings > General

 Status stages will also define the number of columns in your Tasks Board (Kanban view).

 Define Project Lifecycles & Workflows